 UTIG has had a major presence in the geophysical and seismological research that has taken place in Alaska in recent years.
 The St. Elias Erosion/tectonics Project, also known as STEEP, includes UTIG researchers Gail Christeson, Sean Gulick, Paul Mann, and Harm Van Avendonk, along with graduate students Ryan Elmore, Lindsay Lowe Worthington and Bobby Reece.
 To learn more about STEEP, click here.

-The United States Geological Survey has constructed an interactive online map about the 1964 Great Alaska Earthquake.
+The United States Geological Survey has more information including an interactive online map about the 1964 Great Alaska Earthquake.

 Alaska Film Archives at UAF has posted a dramatic black-and-white video captured at Valdez Harbor when the earthquake occurred.